uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/operations/spsv.rst

    dependencies
       List of events to depend on before starting asynchronous tasks that access data on the device.
+Ignored if buffers are used.
 Defaults to no dependencies.

 .. container:: section